verida/VIPs/VIPs/vip-6.md

 # Client side usage

 The client SDK can establish a connection to one of the storage nodes for everyday database operations (ie: CRUD) and the server-side replication will ensure all the other nodes have matching data.

+# Implementation requirements

+The following high level changes need to be made to the Storage Node and Client SDK.

+## Storage node

+Endpoints:

+1. `/system/replicationCreds` - Generate credentials for replicating storage nodes
+2. `/user/checkReplication` - Confirm replication is configured correctly for; all databases OR a single database

+Other changes:

+1. `components/dbManager/configurePermissions` write function needs to check `userCtx.roles` includes the role `${contextHash}-replicator`
+2. `components/dbManager/configurePermissions` security doc needs to add the role `${contextHash}-replicator` in the `members` list
+3. Refactor the storage of databases in a context to have their own database so they can be syncronized via CouchDB replication

+## Client SDK

+1. Call `checkReplication()` when opening a context to ensure the replication is working as expected.
+2. Don't start using a new node until it is fully syncronized? (need to check `/status`)
+3. Open a connection to a random (active) endpoint, rather than all the endpoints